Outer space: Application

-Uncrewed spacecraft in Earth orbit are an essential technology of modern civilization.
-They allow direct monitoring of weather conditions, relay long-range communications like television, provide a means of precise navigation, and allow remote sensing of the Earth.
-The latter role serves a wide variety of purposes, including tracking soil moisture for agriculture, prediction of water outflow from seasonal snow packs, detection of diseases in plants and trees, and surveillance of military activities.

 The deep vacuum of space could make it an attractive environment for certain industrial processes, such as those requiring ultraclean surfaces.
 Like asteroid mining, space manufacturing would require a large financial investment with little prospect of immediate return.
 An important factor in the total expense is the high cost of placing mass into Earth orbit: $–$ per kg, according to a 2006 estimate (allowing for inflation since then).
 The cost of access to space has declined since 2013.
-Partially reusable rockets such as the Falcon 9 have lowered access to space below 3500 dollars per kilogram.
+Partially reusable rockets such as the Falcon 9 have lowered access to space below $3,500 per kg.
 With these new rockets the cost to send materials into space remains prohibitively high for many industries.
 Proposed concepts for addressing this issue include, fully reusable launch systems, non-rocket spacelaunch, momentum exchange tethers, and space elevators.

 Interstellar travel for a human crew remains at present only a theoretical possibility.
 The distances to the nearest stars mean it would require new technological developments and the ability to safely sustain crews for journeys lasting several decades.
 For example, the Daedalus Project study, which proposed a spacecraft powered by the fusion of deuterium and helium-3, would require 36 years to reach the "nearby" Alpha Centauri system.
 Other proposed interstellar propulsion systems include light sails, ramjets, and beam-powered propulsion.
 More advanced propulsion systems could use antimatter as a fuel, potentially reaching relativistic velocities.

-In addition to astronomy and space travel, the ultracold temperature of outer space can be used as a renewable cooling technology for various applications on Earth through passive daytime radiative cooling, which enhances longwave infrared (LWIR) thermal radiation heat transfer on the Earth's surface through the infrared window into outer space to lower ambient temperatures.
-It became possible with the discovery to suppress solar heating with photonic metamaterials.
+From the Earth's surface, the ultracold temperature of outer space can be used as a renewable cooling technology for various applications on Earth through passive daytime radiative cooling.
+This enhances longwave infrared (LWIR) thermal radiation heat transfer through the atmosphere's infrared window into outer space, lowering ambient temperatures.
+Photonic metamaterials can be used to suppress solar heating.